Make a Will Month - every April

 For more information call us on 01242 535922

-During April, partner solicitors are donating their expertise and time to Cobalt.
-They will write or update a straightforward Will for you, in return for a voluntary donation to Cobalt.
-The suggested donation to Cobalt is £100 for a single Will, £150 for mirror Wills.
+Every April, partner solicitors donate their expertise and time to Cobalt.
+They will write or update straightforward Wills for you, in return for a small voluntary donation to Cobalt.

 Simon Cook, Partner and Head of the Wills, probate and trusts team at Willans LLP said 'Making a Will is so important as it provides peace of mind that your estate will be distributed as you wish.
 Although there is absolutely no requirement to do so, you may choose to leave a gift to charity which can help reduce inheritance tax on your estate'.